Straight (album)

 Shout It Out is the debut studio album by German recording artist Tobias Regner.
-It was released by Sony BMG in association with 19 Recordings on April 28, 2006, in German-speaking Europe, following his participation in the third season of Deutschland sucht den Superstar, which he won.
+It was released by Sony BMG in association with 19 Recordings on 28 April 2006, in German-speaking Europe, following his participation in the third season of Deutschland sucht den Superstar, which he won.
+The album debuted at number-one on the German Albums Chart and reached Gold status in Germany.